Data Security & Compliance for Offshore Teams

 Can you legally offshore data to Fiji?

 Generally yes — when the right safeguards are in place.
 Under the NZ Privacy Act 2020 (Information Privacy Principle 12), a business may disclose personal information overseas where the recipient is subject to comparable privacy safeguards.
 Under the Australian Privacy Principles (APP 8), the disclosing business remains accountable for how an overseas recipient handles the data.
-A provider that is ISO 27001:2022 certified and signs appropriate confidentiality and data-handling terms helps you meet both.
+A provider that is security-conscious and signs appropriate confidentiality and data-handling terms helps you meet both.
 This page explains how — it is general information, not legal advice.

 The regulations